 Based on my personal experience, I can highly recommend Roseate House London.
 It is a luxury boutique hotel with 48 rooms and suites across three connecting Grade-II townhouses.
 Built in 1842, the townhouses have been recently restored to bring back the charm and allure of the Victorian architecture.

 I spent two nights at Roseate House London last June.
 On the day of my arrival to London, my flight from Florence was cancelled; I still made it, but I arrived at the hotel much later than I had planned.
 The warm welcome I received at 2am from the concierge working on the night shift was all I needed to erase the memory of a very stressful and tiring day and to finally relax!

-Overall, I didn’t find any issues with the hotel: everything from the room to the food was great.
+I couldn’t find any issue with this hotel or my overall stay: everything from the room and service to the food and drinks was wonderful!
 What made my stay truly memorable was the top customer service at the hotel.
 Everyone I Interacted with in the hotel was very helpful, friendly and attentive.

 And that’s what really makes the difference between a nice stay and a great stay!

 Even though Roseate House London is very close to the hub of Paddington station, the hotel is very quiet and away from the hustle and bustle.
 It is located in Westbourne Terrace, a beautiful street lined with townhouses and trees in West London.
 Kensington Palace and Gardens, the Italian Gardens and the Serpentine Gallery in Hyde Park are all very close so don’t miss the opportunity to have a wander in the iconic London park!

 If you plan to explore London, Roseate House provides the ideal base.
 It’s well connected to London landmarks and shopping areas through buses and Underground.
 Lancaster Gate station (Central line) and Paddington station (national railway, Heathrow Express and several Underground lines) are just five minutes away.